-A hearty one-pot meal, vegan Cauliflower Chickpea Curry is easy to make in under an hour.
-Serve this fragrant budget-friendly dish on its own or with rice or your favorite grain.
+A hearty one-pot meal, vegan cauliflower chickpea curry is easy to prepare in under an hour.
+You can make it with or without coconut milk to suit your taste.
+This fragrant dish is delicious on its own or with rice or your favorite grain.

 I received a complimentary copy of Frugal Vegan to facilitate this review.
 All opinions are my own.